-The Company has incurred a cumulative net loss for the period from October 8, 1998 (date of inception) to September 30, 2005 of \$3,062,653.
-As a result of these losses and negative cash flows from operations, the Company's ability to continue operations will be dependent upon the availability of capital from outside sources unless and until it achieves profitability.
+The Company has incurred a cumulative net loss for the period from October 8, 1998 (date of inception) to June 30, 2006 of \$3,812,223.
+For the three-month period ended June 30, 2006, the Company had no revenues, insufficient funds to sustain operations at their current level, and a net loss of \$281,436.
+As a result of these losses and negative cash flows from operations, the Company's ability to continue operations and to continue as a going concern is dependent upon the availability of and the Company's ability to obtain additional capital from outside sources until such time, if ever, as it achieves profitability.